 Precautions shall be taken, either by earthing or by other suitable means, to prevent danger arising when any conductor (other than a circuit conductor) which may reasonably foreseeably become charged as a result of either the use of a system, or a fault in a system, becomes so charged; and, for the purposes of ensuring compliance with this regulation, a conductor shall be regarded as earthed when it is connected to the general mass of earth by conductors of sufficient strength and current-carrying capability to discharge electrical energy to earth.

-In my opinion, the key part of this extract is the last phrase: i.e. “connected to the general mass of earth by conductors of sufficient strength and current-carrying capability to discharge electrical energy to earth.”
+In my opinion, the key part of this extract is the last phrase: i.e. “connected to the general mass of the earth by conductors of sufficient strength and current-carrying capability to discharge electrical energy to earth.”
 WHY?

-Standard earthing design – in a non-standard world
+Standard Earthing Design – in a non-standard world.

 You’ve checked that the conductors are of the correct ampacity – surely that’s enough, right?
 WRONG!
 Let’s look at the last 5 words – discharge electrical energy to earth.